Critter Science

 Now on to the Facts!

 1.)
-These birds were originally described in 1758 by Swedish naturalist Carl Linnaeus in the 10th edition of his Systema Naturae under the binomial name Phasianus meleagris.
+These birds were originally described in 1758 by Swedish naturalist and historian Carl Linnaeus in the 10th edition of his Systema Naturae under the binomial name Phasianus meleagris.

 2.)
 However, in 1764, Linnaeus moved the helmeted guineafowl to the new genus of Numida.